-- (b) either- - (i) the proposed operation and management of the activity is adequate to protect community health, safety and amenity and prevent environmental harm; or - (ii) if conditions imposed by the local government are complied with, the activity can be operated and managed harm; and in a manner that will adequately protect community health, safety and amenity and prevent environmental
+- (b) either- - the proposed operation and management of the activity is adequate to protect community health, safety and amenity and prevent environmental harm; or - (ii) if conditions imposed by the local government are complied with, the activity can be operated and managed in a manner that will adequately protect community health, safety and amenity and prevent environmental harm; and

-- (c) the grant of the approval would be consistent with the purpose of any relevant local law; and - (d) the proposed operation and management of the activity would be consistent with any additional criteria prescribed for the activity under a subordinate local law for this paragraph; and - (e) if the application relates to trust land-the grant of the approval would be consistent with the terms and conditions of the trust; and - (f) if the application relates to a prescribed activity mentioned in section 5(b)-the grant of the approval would be consistent with any requirements or criteria specified in the local law in relation to the approval; and - (g) if the application relates to a prescribed activity mentioned in section 5(c)-the grant of the approval would be consistent with any requirements or criteria specified in the relevant Local Government Act in relation to the approval. - (2) The local government may, by giving written notice to the applicant- - (a) grant the approval unconditionally; or - (b) grant the approval subject to conditions determined in accordance with section 10; or - (c) refuse to grant the approval.
+- the grant of the approval would be consistent with the purpose of any relevant local law; and - (d) the proposed operation and management of the activity would be consistent with any additional criteria prescribed for the activity under a subordinate local law for this paragraph; and - (e) if the application relates to trust land-the grant of the approval would be consistent with the terms and conditions of the trust; and - (f) if the application relates to a prescribed activity mentioned in section 5(b)-the grant of the approval would be consistent with any requirements or criteria specified in the local law in relation to the approval; and - (g) if the application relates to a prescribed activity mentioned in section 5(c)-the grant of the approval would be consistent with any requirements or criteria specified in the relevant Local Government Act in relation to the approval; and - (h) if the applicant is not the owner of the premises on which the prescribed activity is to be conducted-the owner of the premises has consented to the activity. - (2) The local government may, by giving written notice to the applicant- - (a) grant the approval unconditionally; or - grant the approval subject to conditions determined in accordance with section 10; or - (c) refuse to grant the approval.